Monday, April 20, 2026

 The following cave contained 9 insect demons worshiping a golden pylon where the door was fluctuating between open and closed on account of the tetrahedral green crystal above the door being off-kilter.
 Using a zoth-fueled fireball, Strum roasted them alive.

-Ug used Orin his curious sword possessed by the essence of Venger Satanis to hold the door open until they could gain entry, fiddle with the matrix table full of multi-colored crystals (to no avail), and Ug reached his arm out to rotate the crystal - which he did successfully.
+Ug used Orin his naturally curious sword possessed by the essence of Venger Satanis to hold the door open until they could gain entry, fiddle with the matrix table full of multi-colored crystals (to no avail), and Ug reached his arm out to rotate the crystal - which he did successfully.

 More crystal fiddling transported them to a purple jungle.
 They got out to explore.
 Ug climbed a tree and saw the top of a giant head while Eldrad reached out with his sonar-senses, locating a survey team nearby.
 The PCs sought them out and discovered this team was looking for a fuel source in order to get their starship flying again.